- What do red-light speed cameras detect?

-- How many red-light speed cameras are being installed?
+- How many red-light speed cameras are there in NSW?

 - How do red-light speed cameras work?